scode/op-export/README.md

 ## First, you probably SHOULD NOT USE THIS TOOL

-Prior to deciding to use op-export, it is recommendted to first evaluate the backup methods [offered by 1Password itself](https://support.1password.com/backups/) to see if those satisfy your requirements.
+Prior to deciding to use op-export, it is recommended to first evaluate the backup methods [offered by 1Password itself](https://support.1password.com/backups/) to see if those satisfy your requirements.